Let’s review the alternate tactics to combat backyard pests

 Certain plants, herbs, and oils have mosquito-repellant properties.
 Lavender, basil, lemongrass, tea tree, and rosemary all make a mosquito’s list of most-hated greenery.
 Just like with citronella, it’s the smell that they don’t like.

 But simply planting items isn’t all that effective – to reap benefits, individuals need to place an extract like lavender oil directly on the skin.
-And research has shown that essential oils have widely-varying effect based on the concentration, they often have limited staying power, and some individuals experience an allergic reaction to certain oils.
+And research has shown that essential oils have a widely-varying effect based on the concentration, they often have limited staying power, and some individuals experience an allergic reaction to certain oils.

 Blow them away